 The capital city of Vietnam is not the largest in the country.

-In most countries on the world, the capital city is also the largest one in the whole country.
+It’s a fun Vietnam fact.
+In most countries in the world, the capital city is also the largest one in the whole country.
 It is different in Vietnam.
-Hanoi (capital) has population of 6.5 million people, whereas in Ho Chi Minh City (also known as Saigon) live more than 7.5 million people!
+Hanoi (capital) has a population of 6.5 million people, whereas in Ho Chi Minh City (also known as Saigon) live more than 7.5 million people!

 These two cities are the biggest in the country but they are situated quite far away from each other.

 The distance between Saigon (Southern Vietnam) and Hanoi (Northern Vietnam) is more than 1,500 km (930 miles)!